ublue-os/website/docs/images/bazzite/installation.md

 * A working and stable wired or wireless internet connection.
 * Download an ISO release [here.](https://github.com/ublue-os/bazzite/releases)
 * Software to flash the image to your flash drive, external drive, or microSD card.
 We recommend using [Fedora Media Writer,](https://www.fedoraproject.org/en/workstation/download/) [Balena Etcher,](https://etcher.balena.io/) or [Rufus.](https://rufus.ie/en/) **Ventoy is unsupported.**
-* Bazzite requires a physical keyboard to install properly on a Steam Deck.
+* Bazzite requires a physical wired keyboard to install properly on a Steam Deck.
 * Manual partitioning is unsupported.
 * See [Fedora Kinoite documentation](https://docs.fedoraproject.org/en-US/fedora-kinoite/installation/) and [Fedora Silverblue documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/installation/) for more information.